Skip to main content

 4. From the wireless profile window, select a Primary and Secondary SSID.
 A third Backup SSID is optional.

-Note: Two SSID profiles must be selected here.
-It is not possible to apply only a primary profile.
-Multiple SSID profiles allow for potential failover scenarios.
-The Meraki MV will prefer the Primary SSID and automatically failover to the Secondary followed by the Backup SSID.
+You must select two SSID profiles.
+Applying only a primary profile is not allowed.
+Multiple SSID profiles enable failover scenarios.
+The Meraki MV prioritizes the primary SSID and will automatically failover to the secondary and then the backup SSID.

-5. Once the two SSID profiles are chosen, select Next.
-Verify that all cameras are getting the correct SSID profiles and hit Assign.
+1. After selecting the two SSID profiles, click Next.
+Confirm that all cameras have the correct SSID profiles, then click Assign.

-6. After changes are saved, the selected cameras will automatically update their configuration.
-Keep the camera connected for about 30 minutes.
+2. After saving the changes, the selected cameras will automatically update their configuration.
+Keep the cameras connected for approximately 30 minutes.

-7. Then, mount the cameras connected to power and within range of the access point/s supplying the wireless profiles.
+3. Next, mount the cameras with power and ensure they are within the range of the access points providing the wireless profiles.

-8. Refer to the next section on how to use the dashboard to check your wireless configuration status.
+4. Refer to the next section to check the wireless configuration status using the dashboard.

-Note: Under the Wireless section of a specific camera, wireless settings can be altered on a per device basis.
+In the Wireless section of a specific camera, you can adjust wireless settings on a per-device basis.

 Check Wireless Configuration Status on Dashboard